 It is complicated to be behind the creative mind of Tesla motors, The Boring Company, SpaceX and Hyperloop.

-The idea of inserting a device in our head that allows us to communicate at unimaginable speeds with a computer belonged until recently (except for the transhumanists) to the domain of science fiction.
+The idea of inserting a device into our heads that allows us to communicate at unimaginable speeds with a computer belonged until recently (except for transhumanists) to the domain of science fiction.

-In his 1984 novel "The Neuromancer" writer William Gibson came up with the idea of what he called "Microsoft".
-It was a tiny cartridge inserted into a slot and connected to our brains that instantly provided knowledge, such as a new language.
+In his 1984 novel “The Neuromancer,” writer William Gibson came up with the idea for what he called “Microsoft.”
+It was a tiny cartridge inserted into a slot and connected to our brain that instantly provided knowledge, such as a new language.

 In the Neuralink presentation (which Musk did not attend) the top management of the company pointed out that it will take a long time before they can offer a commercial service, but they are ready to speak publicly about their work.

-"Mr. Musk has taken steps to help us overcome all the engineering challenges that Neuralink faces," it echoes him Shiv Zilis, designer.
+“Mr. Musk has stepped up to help us overcome all the engineering challenges Neuralink faces,” it echoes him Shiv Zilis, designer.
 The company currently has 90 employees and has received funds of € 150 million.

 Neuralink's journey will be long, but Musk has already identified some uses for this brain-computer link.
-In the medical field, applications that require a relatively shorter time frame.
-To restore mobility to amputees, to restore sight, speech and hearing to those who have lost them.
-These would already be extraordinary achievements.
+In the medical field, applications that require a relatively shorter timescale.
+Restore mobility to amputees, restore sight, speech and hearing to those who have lost them.
+These would already be extraordinary goals.

 Ouch

 The (annoying, more than) painful notes of the system are in the installation procedure.
-A surgeon currently needs to drill a very small hole in the skull (hopefully without a hand crank drill) to implant the connections.
-No pain, they explain to the Neuralink presentation, but some minimal vibration is enough and advances to define the thing unpleasant.
-The next version is supposed to use a laser beam to instantly make hair-sized incisions (the electrodes are a quarter of a hair size) completely instantly and painlessly.
+It currently requires a surgeon to drill a very small hole in the skull (hopefully without a hand-crank drill) to implant the connections.
+No pain, they explain at the Neuralink presentation, but a few minimal vibrations are enough to define it as unpleasant.
+The next version should use a laser beam to instantly make incisions the size of a hair (the electrodes are a quarter of a hair's size) in a completely instantaneous and painless way.

-Neurosurgeons from Stanford University and other qualified medical institutions will be involved for the testing program.
-Jaimie Henderson, professor of neurosurgery at Stanford, specialist in the treatment of epilepsy and expert in deep brain stimulation, is a scientific advisor to Neuralink.
+Neurosurgeons from Stanford University and other qualified medical institutions will be involved in the testing program.
+Jaimie Henderson, professor of neurosurgery at Stanford, specialist in the treatment of epilepsy and expert in deep brain stimulation is a scientific advisor to Neuralink.

 The demonstration